 Healthcare Commission, FREEPOST NAT 18958, Complaints Investigation Team, independent group of people that monitor prison: If you are not happy with the decision made by the Healthcare Commission, you can then ask the Parliamentary and Health Service Ombudsman to look at your complaint.
-Write to the ombudsman about health, ask an organisation called the Independent Complaints Advisory Service (ICAS) for help.
+Write to the ombudsman health services, learning and skills, police and the If you need any help with making a complaint about health, ask an organisation called the Independent Complaints Advisory Service (ICAS) for help.